Combinatorial invariance conjecture for $\widetilde{A}_2$: Introduction

 \section{Introduction}

-Kazhdan-Lusztig polynomials $P_{x,y}(q)$ (in particular for affine Weyl groups) are of fundamental importance in representation theory and combinatorics.
-There is a beautiful combinatorial conjecture involving them that was predicted independently by G. Lusztig (unpublished, see \cite{BrentiInvarianceConjecture}) and M. Dyer \cite{dyer1987hecke}.
+Kazhdan-Lusztig polynomials $P_{x,y}(q)$ (in particular for affine Weyl groups) are of fundamental importance in the representation theory of Lie theoretic objects and in the topology and geometry of Schubert varieties.
+There is a beautiful combinatorial conjecture involving them that was predicted independently by G. Lusztig (unpublished, see \cite{Bre02}) and M. Dyer \cite{dyer1987hecke}.
 If this conjecture was verified it would be very surprising both from the algebraic and from the geometric perspective.

 On the algebraic side, the recursive algorithm producing Kazhdan-Lusztig polynomials in the Hecke algebra does seem to care about the specifics of the elements involved and not just about their Bruhat order.
 We also lack of any heuristic on why this conjecture should be true.